Mayank-Prakash-Sharma18/math-english/content/arithmetic-beginner/average-mixtures-alligation/mixtures-and-alligation.md

 The above formula can be represented as follows:
 <img src="../../../media/mixtures/alligation-method.png" alt="alligation method" style="width:81%;height:81%;">
-Please note that since we took dearer price on the top left comer, the ratio of the bottom left figure to that of the bottom right figure will give the ratio of dearer quantity to cheaper quantity.
+Please note that since we took dearer price on the top left corner, the ratio of the bottom left figure to that of the bottom right figure will give the ratio of dearer quantity to cheaper quantity.

 {{% alert note %}}
 Alligation does not give the actual volumes to be mixed, but only the ratio in which volumes are to be mixed.